-The blooms of Winter Cassia last about 6 weeks, after which it returns to being a lovely leafy green shrub that requires little care.
+The blooms of winter cassia last about six weeks.
+After this, it returns to being a lovely leafy green shrub that requires little care.
 They’re especially nice when planted with Muhly grass (Muhlenbergia capillaris), which puts on gorgeous purple seed spikes in the fall and makes an excellent combination of southern fall color.

 Learn how to grow and care for a forsythia bush.

 Choose the Right Cassia Bush for Your Yard

 The fall-blooming shrub sold as winter cassia can be one of several cassia species.
 Cassia bicapsularis syn.
 Senna bicapsularis, the most commonly sold, is not native to the U.S., but is generally considered non-invasive.
 Be cautious of confusing it with Senna pendula var. glabrata, which looks very similar but has invasive tendencies in some areas.
 You can also seek out native cassias, such as privet cassia (Senna lingustrina), to avoid potential problems.